AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

     - return the list of parameter combinations of all cached results

   - `__read_csv(self, req_param_dict, by_cluster)`:
-    - read in the cached cluster profile results based on user-specified requests (req_param_dict, which includes requests specified for view option, start month, duration, weight on temproal patterns and algorithm).
+    - read in the cached cluster profile results based on user-specified requests (req_param_dict, which includes requests specified for view option, start month, duration, weight on temporal patterns and algorithm).
 The by_cluster paramter is a boolean, where True means viewing by cluster and False means viewing the overall pattern
     - save the read DataFrame in the `self.df` attribute

   - `load_data(self, by_cluster=False, hierarchical=False, w_time=None, algorithm=None)`: